 Home Care By The Numbers

-- 2,200+ – Number of licensed home care agencies spanning from Key West to Pensacola
+- 2,000 – approximate number of home care agencies in Florida spanning from Pensacola to the Florida Keys